OneAcreCafe/sales/README.md

 4. The server prints a reciept which includes a QR code linking to a page for the meal.
 5. The cutomer pays via a mobile device.
 6. Or the customer pays at the cashier.

+It would be nice if the interface was simple enough that a dedicated operator isn't necessary.
+The use of tablets rather than paper might be a bit too racy for an initial implementation.